MichalBrylka/michalbrylka.github.io/content/posts/using-records-in-older-frameworks.md

 author: Michał Bryłka
 ---

-Recenly we've been seeing an increased activities on various blogs due to upcoming .NET 5 release date and one of it's hottest feature - C# 9.0 records.
+Recently we've been seeing an increased activities on various blogs due to upcoming .NET 5 release date and one of it's hottest feature - C# 9.0 records.
 A lot was written about this feature, starting with [MSDN](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/).

 What was not clear however, was whether one can use records in older frameworks - like .NET 4.8.